Modernize mobile apps while the roadmap keeps moving

 Most production mobile apps do not get a clean rewrite window.

 The team still has roadmap commitments, support issues, store deadlines, OS updates, dependency changes, and the occasional urgent fix.
-A modernization plan that ignores that pressure is mostly a wish.
+A modernization plan that ignores that calendar will not last long.

 There is a tradeoff.
 Incremental migration means the codebase will hold two patterns for a while.
 UIKit and SwiftUI may coexist.
 XML layouts and Jetpack Compose may coexist.
 Java and Kotlin may coexist longer than anyone likes.